 Nebulizers vs Inhalers

-The most immediate and obvious difference you’ll notice between an inhaler and a nebulizer is that nebulizers are much more bulky.
+The most immediate and obvious difference you’ll notice between an inhaler and a nebulizer is that nebulizers are much bulkier.
 Even the portable nebulizers are bigger and heavier than inhalers because they have the electrical components, battery, and compressor, whereas inhalers are just the medicine container and a plastic cover to protect it.
 Some inhalers have something called a spacer that’s attached to the mouthpiece.
 This makes it a little easier for children or people with impaired lung capacity to inhale the medicine deeply and allow it to enter the lower lungs.

 Nebulizer Therapy vs Oxygen Therapy